simpleidserver/FaasNet/docs/documentation/eventmesh/plugins.md

 3. Based on the nature of the plugin, move the folder into the appropriate sub-folder of the local EventMesh server.
    * If the plugin supports an additional protocol then the sub-folder is `protocolPlugins`.
    * If the plugin supports a new sink connector then the sub-folder is `sinkPlugins`.
+   * If the plugin supports an additional discovery method then the sub-folder is `discoveryPlugins`.

 ## Enable a plugin